 Sheet metal is divided into three basic trade groups:

-Graduates have found employment with employers in all sectors of the aircraft, manufacturing and construction industries.
+Graduates have found employment with employers in all sectors of the residential, commercial, and industrial construction industries, ship building, and manufacturing industries.

 Our business associates and supporters include the following: